Dallas likes to read and review fiction and write original articles about films, books, video games, and other media.

 Why do we enjoy being scared?
 Judging by the long and proud history of the horror genre, it seems fair to conclude that many of us do.
-But trying to provide anything resembling an adequate answer about why that might be the case seems like a tricky prospect (although, if you are interested in that topic, here is a video that might interest you).
+But trying to provide anything resembling an adequate answer about why that might be the case seems like a tricky prospect.

 Truly great horror is something different, though.
 Gore and jump scares can be fun, in a morbid and macabre sort of way, but they aren't necessarily the components of effective horror.
 Quite often, in fact, they almost seem to be a crutch used to prop up a mediocre effort.
 The best horror places the emphasis on establishing, and maintaining, an atmosphere of quiet dread.
 This is something that can keep the viewer on edge, even when nothing particularly important is actually happening.